browsermage/emoji-slider/README.md

-Hi there, I'm Björn Hjorth 👋
+Hi there, and welcome to my demo project!

+I'm Björn Hjorth 👋 if you like what you see please do not be a stranger and say "Hi" on Twitter [@colorsofcode](https://twitter.com/colorsofcode)

 <a href="https://colorsofcode.com/demo/emoji-slider">View Demo</a>